The Human Truth Foundation

 Asia Avg103.0

 Vietnam is very poor at ensuring human rights and freedom compared to the rest of the world, and it has cultural issues when it comes to tolerance and equality.
-Vietnam comes in the best 20 in its success in fighting anti-semitic prejudice19 (amongst the lowest in Asia).
-It does better than average for LGBT equality20 and in opposing gender inequality21.
+Vietnam comes in the best 20 in its success in fighting anti-semitic prejudice19 (amongst the best in Asia).
+It does better than average in terms of LGBT equality20.
 However Vietnam performs less well in most areas.
-It does worse than average in the rate of gender bias (from 7 indicators)22 (still low for Asia), commentary in Human Rights Watch reports23 (still good for Asia), eliminating modern slavery24, supporting personal, civil & economic freedoms25, its nominal commitment to Human Rights26, freethought27 and in its average Freedom in the World rating.
-And finally, it falls into the worst-performing 20 in supporting press freedom28.
+It does worse than average in the rate of gender bias (from 7 indicators)21 (still low for Asia), commentary in Human Rights Watch reports22 (still high for Asia), eliminating modern slavery23, opposing gender inequality24, supporting personal, civil & economic freedoms25, its nominal commitment to Human Rights26, freethought27 and in its average Freedom in the World rating.
+And finally, it falls into the worst-performing 20 in terms of supporting press freedom28.
 Vietnam does not permit independent political parties, labor unions or human rights organizations29.
 "Vietnam´s human rights situation seriously deteriorated in 2017.
 Police arrested at least 21 people for sweeping “national security” offenses that are used to punish critical speech and peaceful activism"29.
 Police brutality, sometimes involves deaths in custody, remains a problem29.

 For tables, charts and commentary, see: